-Students should note that not all graduate programs will have courses which will meet the requirements for both undergraduate electives and graduate programs of study and students may not take graduate hours in Thesis, Independent/Individual Study, Practicum or Internship.
+Undergraduate students taking graduate courses are held to the same expectations and standards as graduate students and receive earned graduate school grades.
+Undergraduate students may not take graduate hours in Thesis, Independent/Individual Study, Practicum or Internship courses.

 Applications for Senior Privilege will be due by April 1 for summer participation, July 1 for fall participation and November 1 for spring participation.
-GPA and credit hours will be checked each semester.